 Your personal profile is the core element of an effective LinkedIn strategy.
 You cannot be successful selling on LinkedIn if your profile is sub-par.
 This article gives some key pointers on how to do it right…

-When somebody clicks on your image or byline, or links in comments you make, they go right to your LinkedIn profile.
+When somebody clicks on your image, byline, or link in comments you make, they go right to your LinkedIn profile.
 It’s a quick hop to your message.
 So having a strong message is essential, right?

-The ideal LinkedIn strategy will attract a large number of profile visitors, then convert them into discovery calls with a minimum amount of effort.
+The ideal LinkedIn strategy will attract a large number of profile visitors.
+Then it converts them into discovery calls with a minimum amount of effort.
 Here are some tips to facilitate that:

 LinkedIn Strategy Tips for Profile Optimization

-Your Summary section is where a strong LinkedIn strategy gains steam.
+This is where a strong LinkedIn strategy really counts.
 This is where you want to engage prospects deeply with your knowledge, uniqueness and how you can help them.
 Leave out your previous job history, professional qualifications, etc. — all that is nonsense to buyers.
 They care about what is in it for them.
-In other words, what is your value proposition and why should they connect with you to help them in their business needs?
+In other words, what is your value proposition and why should they connect with you to help them with their business needs?
 Write your summary from that perspective and your LinkedIn strategy will be well on its way to success.